Response of the Unruh-DeWitt detector in flat spacetime with a compact dimension: The Unruh-DeWitt detector

+In the following, we briefly review the Unruh-DeWitt detector, particularly following the lines of Sec.\ 3.3 in \cite{Birrell:1982ix} and using the same notations as closely as possible.
+Unlike \cite{Birrell:1982ix}, we consider the transition rates of both excitation ($\Delta E>0$) and de-excitation ($\Delta E<0$).
+We also take into account the switching function in the form as introduced in \cite{Louko:2006zv,Satz:2006kb,Louko:2007mu}.
+More details about the Unruh effect and the Unruh-DeWitt detector can be found in \cite{Birrell:1982ix,Wald:book,Padmanabhan:2003gd} and especially \cite{Crispino:2007eb}.

-The Unruh-DeWitt detector \cite{Unruh:1976db,DeWitt:1979} is an idealized point-particle detector coupled to a scalar field $\phi$ via a monopole interaction.
-If the detector moves along a world line $x^\mu(\tau)$, where $\tau$ is the detector's proper time, the Lagrangian for the monopole interaction is given by $cm(\tau)\phi(x^\mu(\tau))$, where $c$ is a small coupling constant and $m$ is the operator of the detector's monopole moment.
+The Unruh-DeWitt detector is an idealized point-particle detector with two energy levels $\ket{E_0}$ and $\ket{E}$, coupled to a scalar field $\phi$ via a monopole interaction.
+If the detector moves along a world line $x^\mu(\tau)$, where $\tau$ is the detector's proper time, the Lagrangian for the monopole interaction is given by

+where $c$ is a small coupling constant, $\mu(\tau)$ is the operator of the detector's monopole moment, and $\chi(\tau)$ is a switching function with a compact support (i.e., positive for a finite period of time and zero before and after the interaction), accounting for the switch-on and switch-off of the interaction.

-For a generic trajectory $x^\mu(\tau)$, the detector in general does not remain in its ground state labelled by the energy $E_0$ but can ascend to an excited state with energy $E>E_0$, while at the same time the field $\phi$ makes a transition from the vacuum state $\ket{0}$ to an excited state $\ket{\psi}$.
-By first-order perturbation theory, the amplitude for the transition $\ket{0,E_0}\rightarrow\ket{\psi,E}$ is given by
+For a generic trajectory $x^\mu(\tau)$, the detector in general does not remain in its initial state $\ket{E_0}$ but can be excited (if $\Delta E := E-E_0 >0$) or de-excited (if $\Delta E<0$) to the other state $\ket{E}$, while at the same time the field $\phi$ makes a transition from the vacuum state $\ket{0}$ to an excited state $\ket{\Psi}$.\footnote{See \appref{app:equilibrium} for the confusion arising from the different usages of the words \emph{excitation} and \emph{de-excitation}.} By the first-order perturbation theory, the amplitude for the transition $\ket{0,E_0}\rightarrow\ket{\Psi,E}$ is given by